Bruce H. Feingold

 E-mail: bhfein (at) aol (dot) com

-Bruce H. Feingold Ph.D. is a clinical psychologist who lives in Walnut Creek, California, with his wife.
+Bruce H. Feingold Ph.D. is a clinical psychologist who lives in Berkeley, California, with his wife.
 He regularly publishes haiku in journals such as Modern Haiku, bottle rockets, Frogpond, and Mariposa.
-His haiku have also appeared in The Red Moon Anthology of English-Language Haiku in 2005 and 2010.
-Bruce's poems reflect his work as a psychotherapist and his passion for family, traveling, hiking, yoga, and Buddhism.
+His haiku have also appeared in The Red Moon Anthology of English-Language Haiku 2005, 2010, 2013, 2017 and 2020.
+Bruce’s poems reflect his work as a psychotherapist and his passion for family, traveling, hiking, yoga, and Buddhism.

 Awards and Other Honors: